adamrainsby/90minlink/README.md

 # 90 min link

-Adds an affiliate code to 90 min links
+Chrome extension that adds an affiliate code to 90 min links